TrueBlocks/trueblocks-core/src/apps/chifra/internal/receipts/README.md

 Flags:
-  -a, --articulate   articulate the retrieved data if ABIs can be found -w, --raw          report JSON data from the source with minimal processing -o, --cache        force the results of the query into the cache -D, --decache      removes related items from the cache -x, --fmt string   export format, one of [none|json*|txt|csv]
+  -a, --articulate   articulate the retrieved data if ABIs can be found -o, --cache        force the results of the query into the cache -D, --decache      removes related items from the cache -x, --fmt string   export format, one of [none|json*|txt|csv]